thunderbird/developer-docs/thunderbird-development/building-thunderbird/README.md

 ## Hardware Requirements

 * At least **4 GB of RAM**.
 8 GB or more is recommended.
 While you can build Thunderbird on older hardware it can take quite a bit of time to compile on slower machines with less RAM.
 * 30 GB of free space.
-The Thunderbird build can use 30-40GB of disk space to complete depending on your operating system.
+The Thunderbird build can use up to 30-40GB of disk space to complete depending on your operating system.
 * Good internet connection for the initial source download.

 ## Build Prerequisites